Frequently Asked Questions

 Who is eligible to join Club Sports at Cal Poly?

-All fully matriculated undergraduate students registered for at least twelve credit hours at Cal Poly State University and all faculty and staff are eligible to join any club.
+All matriculated undergraduate students enrolled at Cal Poly State University and all faculty and staff are eligible to join any club.
 Graduate students, faculty, and/or staff may be restricted from league or association competition.
 A member is not eligible to practice or compete until the membership registration process has been complete.

 Alumni and Intercollegiate athletes are not eligible to participate in Club Sports.